Updating an existing short URL's slug

 cloakingdouble

-2) Copy an ID of a short link you want to edit.
+2. Get the ID of the short link which you want to edit:

 pip install requests